-- (a) The Norwegian currency, whose 1 year interest rate is based on swaps with floating NIBOR 03 months (RIC NOKAB3O1Y=), while the rest of interest rates are based on NIBOR 06 months. - (b) For those non-euro countries with contracts where the benefits guaranteed to the policy holders are valued in euro while the payments (including the evolutions of the exchange rate) are in the local currency, the term structure is derived on the basis on the interest rates denominated in the local currency. - (c) For the Bulgarian lev and the Danish krone the basic-risk-free interest rate term structures are based on the financial instruments used for the euro because these two currencies meet the legal conditions to be considered as pegged to the euro.
+- (a) For those non-euro countries with contracts where the benefits guaranteed to the policy holders are valued in euro while the payments (including the evolutions of the exchange rate) are in the local currency, the term structure is derived on the basis on the interest rates denominated in the local currency. - (b) For the Bulgarian lev and the Danish krone the basic-risk-free interest rate term structures are based on the financial instruments used for the euro because these two currencies meet the legal conditions to be considered as pegged to the euro.